rutu-sh/CSCI_6221/README.md

 This component uses **higher-order-functions** to implement the CRUD operations.

-We have defined a generic function type of definition:
+We have defined a generic function type of definition as shown below.
+It accepts a `context.Context` and `events.APIGatewayProxyRequest` as input and returns an `events.APIGatewayProxyResponse` and an `error` as output. :

 ```go
 type HandlerFunc func(context.Context, events.APIGatewayProxyRequest) (events.APIGatewayProxyResponse, error)